Greetings! The baking in hot weather continues…

 I thought of my bottle of preserved lemons today after going online and seeing lemon being paired quite a bit with berries and yogurt or sour cream, in cakes.
 And since I had all those ingredients, it thought it was time to see if I can substitute preserved lemons and use it in a cake!

 Para pemain togel online yang ingin segera melihat hasil result tercepat, jangan ragu untuk mengunjungi platform toto macau 4d sekarang juga!
 Di sini, Anda akan mendapatkan akses langsung ke hasil result dengan cepat dan akurat, memungkinkan Anda untuk segera mengetahui hasil taruhan Anda.
-Dengan teknologi canggih yang digunakan, platform ini menjamin ketersediaan informasi secara real-time, memberikan Anda keuntungan dalam merencanakan strategi taruhan Anda.
-Jadi, jangan lewatkan kesempatan untuk tetap update dengan hasil result tercepat di Toto Macau 4D dan tingkatkan peluang kemenangan Anda dalam taruhan togel online!
-Ayo kunjungi sekarang dan rasakan sensasi menangkan!
+Dengan teknologi canggih yang digunakan, platform ini juga memberikan pemilihan bandar togel terpercaya yang menjamin ketersediaan informasi secara real-time, memberikan Anda keuntungan dalam merencanakan strategi taruhan Anda.
+Jadi, jangan lewatkan kesempatan untuk tetap update dengan hasil result tercepat dan tingkatkan peluang kemenangan Anda dalam taruhan togel online!
+Ayo kunjungi sekarang dan rasakan sensasi menangkan!.

 I think the thing I like about this recipe is that it’s not too tart, but not overly sweet.
 I decided against an icing, but instead to just use a simple dusting of confectioner’s sugar, for fear of making it too sweet.